miyako/miyako.github.io/_posts/2022-04-20-protocol-handler.md

 ### macOS

 A custom app is used to updated Launch Services.
 The app does not have any URL schemes in its `info.plist` but we need it to call `LSSetDefaultHandlerForURLScheme`.
+It is launched automatically in the background when necessary.

 The app serves as a delegate.
 It sends the system-wide notification which is caught by the plugin.
 The notification identifier is `com.4D.Protocol`.